paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: commons-codec:commons-codec  1.6
- - a level        7 dependency among 2 (possibly transitive) uses

-2017-10-17 14:54  1.11
+   - a level 7 dependencies among 2 (possibly transitive) uses 2017-10-17 14:54  1.11
 2014-11-06 14:15  1.10
 2013-12-21 03:57  1.9